About Our Faculty

 NDAA Distinguished Faculty Award

 Each year NDAA will recognize a distinguished faculty member who has increased education and furthered community knowledge in their field and who actively contributes and supports the mission of NDAA.
 Course, conference, and training attendees will be asked to nominate faculty members through their end-of-course evaluations.
 Criteria include length of service to NDAA, course feedback, and levels of member engagement.
+Nominations are accepted year-round, but nominations for 2024 must be submitted by 11:59 pm, Friday, January 12th, 2024.
+NDAA membership is required for award consideration and nominations are encouraged from all NDAA members.

 The NDAA Awards Committee will review nominations and select the finalist for approval by the NDAA Board of Directors.
 The award recipient will be notified by March 31 and will be recognized at NDAA’s annual Summer Summit.